alan2207/bulletproof-react/docs/application-overview.md

 ## Get Started

-To run the app, first create a `.env` file with the right variables - you can check `.env.example` and copy it's content.
+To run the app, first create a `.env` file with the right variables - you can check `.env.example` and copy its content.

 ##### `yarn start`